Dog Owner Responsibilities

 - Exercise your dog(s) on a chain, cord or leash not exceeding 2 metres in length unless exercised in our off leash parks/ reserves or on the foreshore areas.

 The above are all expiable offences of the Dog and Cat Management Act 1995 or the City of Port Adelaide Enfield By-laws, which the Community Safety Officers are authorised to enforce.
-A link is provided below to provide more information on the legislation and your responsibilities as a dog owner, as the above is only general information.
+More information on the legislation and your responsibilities as a dog owner is contained in the menu below, as the above is only general information.

 Microchipping and desexing

-As of the 1st July 2018 microchipping will be compulsory for all dogs before they reach 12 weeks of age or within 28 days after the owner first takes possession of the dog, whichever is the later.
+On 1 July 2018 microchipping became compulsory for all dogs before they reach 12 weeks of age or within 28 days after the owner first takes possession of the dog, whichever is the later.
 A dog must also be microchipped before it is sold.